brianpenghe/CodeGenerator-cleaned/totalRNA-seq.md

 This is the totalRNA-seq pipeline instruction:
-# 0. Create a soft link to all the scripts and genome references in the ~phe folders
+# 0. Set up the codes of generating scripts

-`ln -s ~phe/programs ~/programs; ln -s ~phe/genomes ~/genomes`
+You can create a soft link to all the scripts and genome references in the ~phe folders `ln -s ~phe/programs ~/programs; ln -s ~phe/genomes ~/genomes`

 # 1. Run the code-generation pipeline